Zofware/www.simplesportscaster.com/docs/_projects/2020-11-14-rugged-tablet.md

 ### On-Air Light Parts

 Adding an on-air light is a friendly way to remind people nearby that their voices might be heard on your live stream.
 SimpleSportsCaster can also flash the light as a low battery warning to the camera operator.
 We plug the light into a USB gooseneck extension to lift it above the tablet high enough to be visible from all sides.
-We also add a USB/network/HDMI hub as a convenience since the tablet has limited number of ports.
+We also add a USB/network/HDMI hub as a convenience since the tablet has a limited number of ports.

 | Manufacturer    | Part                                                                                                                          | Quantity | Unit Cost | Total Cost | Description                                                            |
 | --------------- | ----------------------------------------------------------------------------------------------------------------------------- | -------- | --------- | ---------- | ---------------------------------------------------------------------- |